 Our 20 acre ecological center in Hawaii is a visionary campus for transformational learning,

-Year round, OVP is a thriving regenerative farm and outdoor campus planting not only vegetables, but seeds of education, food sovereignty, and cultural resilience.
-Daily, pounds of healthy food are shared, space is lent for community enterprises, knowledge is spread through engagement, and innovative plantings are supporting a thriving ecosystem.
+Year round, OVP is a thriving regenerative farm, outdoor campus, and model of engagement.
+We plant not only vegetables, but seeds of education, food sovereignty, and cultural resilience.
+Daily, healthy food is shared, space is lent for community enterprises, knowledge is spread through engagement, and innovative plantings are supporting a thriving ecosystem.
 OVP is a place of refuge for communities to heal differences so that we can respond in harmony to climate instability and human injustices.

 One Village Project farm is more than a place, it’s a way of being.
 It's a wildly alive and experiential place that gathers diverse people together in devotion to being human in a new way.
 It’s an opportunity for humanity to realign as part of the ecosystem and to acknowledge that our communities need daily tending to in the same way we tend to the gardens.
 This land this supports new generations of activated land stewards with simple, local, and appropriate land relations.